factsheetlist/factsheetlist.github.io/index.md

 ## Useful Tools

-These are tools that you can use to help you access information freely
+These are tools that you can use to help you access information freely.

 -   [Sci-Hub](https://scihub.wikicn.top/) \[Link may break, just google "sci hub" if it does\]
     -   Use this to un-paywall studies/academic journals, i.e. read them for free